justdevw/JSSC/README.md

 > ⚠️ **Compatibility Notice:** Compressed strings from v1.x.x are **not compatible** with v2.x.x due to header and encoding changes.
 JSSC follows Semantic Versioning: successful decompression is guaranteed only if the decompressor version is equal to or newer than the compressor version (within the same major version).

 ## Key Features
 - ~**2.5:1 average compression ratio**.
 - **String-to-String**: No binary buffers or external metadata.
-- **Self-validating**: Compressed string is guaranteed to be successfully decompressed and with no data loss (if the string is not corrupted and the string was compressed by same major and not larger minor and patch version following SemVer).
+- **Self-validating**: Compressed string is guaranteed to be successfully decompressed and with no data loss.
+  > If the string was corrupted or compressed by a later version or if it was compressed with a different major version following the [Semantic Versioning](https://semver.org/) standard, then there is no guarantee that the compressed string will be successfully decompressible without any data loss.
-- **TypeScript support** and fully-typed API.
+- **TypeScript support** and a fully-typed API.

 ## Documentation
 Full documentation, API reference, and live examples are available at **[jssc.js.org](https://jssc.js.org/)**.